Devilla/docs/ens-improvement-proposals/ensip-5-text-records.md

 ---
-description: A standard for storage of text records in ENS (formerly EIP-634).
+description: A standard for storage of text records in PNS (formerly EIP-634).
 ---

-# ENSIP-5: Text Records
+# PNSIP-5: Text Records

 | **Author**    | Richard Moore (@ricmoo) |
 | ------------- | ----------------------- |